A reliable grading report is very important when buying a diamond.

 Apart from Tiffany’s grading reports, I don’t trust any other in-house reports by any other jewelers.
 When you are the one spending thousands of dollars on a diamond ring purchase, I don’t think you should either.

-Tiffany’s grading document is the only in-house gemological report I trust for accuracy
+Tiffany’s grading document is the only exception of an in-house gemological report I trust.

 While I can go on the record to saying Tiffany’s lab report is reliable and trustworthy, the cut and make of their diamonds leaves much more to be desired.
 Also, you would expect to pay a good 70% – 100% more for a Tiffany “branded” diamond compared to a diamond purchased elsewhere with similar specifications.